opencloud-community/ot-controller/docs/admin/core/keycloak_deprecated.md

-# Identity Provider (KeyCloak), deprecated configuration
+# Identity Provider (Keycloak), deprecated configuration

 This page describes how OIDC using Keycloak was configured in the controller.
 Generic information for Keycloak and its configuration can be found in the [Keycloak section](keycloak.md).